luminus-framework/luminus/resources/public/md/sessions_cookies.md

                       :store (cookie-store)}))
 ```

-You may also wish to take a look at [Redis](http://redis.io/) for use your session store.
+You may also wish to take a look at [Redis](http://redis.io/) for your session store.
 Creating Redis sessions is easy thanks to [Carmine](https://github.com/ptaoussanis/carmine).
 In this case you would simply define a connection and use the `taoensso.carmine.ring/carmine-store` with it:

 ```clojure